Yield: 6 brownie cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 - Preheat the oven to 350°F / 175°C. Line a cookie sheet with parchment paper or a silicone baking mat.

-- In a medium sized bowl, use a hand mixer to beat together the sugar and egg for 5 minutes.
+- In a medium sized bowl, use a hand mixer to beat together the sugar and egg for 3-5 minutes, until the mixture is light and fluffy.

-- Add in the flour, corn starch, baking powder, salt, and remaining chocolate chips.
-Fold the mixture together just until no flour streaks remain.
+- Add in the flour, corn starch, baking powder, baking soda, and salt.
+Fold the mixture together until only a few flour streaks remain, then fold in the chocolate chips just until no flour streaks remain.

-- Use a 3 tbsp. cookie scoop to generously scoop out 6 cookies.
+- Use a 3 tbsp. cookie scoop to scoop out the cookies.
 Leave at least 2" of space between each cookie, to allow room for spreading.
-Top with additional chocolate chips if desired, and bake for 10 minutes.
+Top with additional chocolate chips if desired, and bake for 8-10 minutes.

 - Once the cookies come out of the oven, use a bowl or cup that is slightly larger than the cookies to make them more circular and thicker if desired.
-Serve and enjoy!
+Top with some flaky sea salt, serve and enjoy!

 Best cookies I’ve ever made!!